g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 ### Phenomenology & mindfulness

 Phenomenology is a sort of philosophy that focusses on introspecting 'structures', facts about consciousness.
-(To me, philosophy is the impersonal attempt to be maximally pedantic, but who knows, maybe it pays to be pedantic about subjective experience.)
+(I am frustrated that I can't find a list of facts that they claim to have found, in their century of striving, but not surprised.)
+This is as opposed to <a href="{{psyphy}}">psychophysics</a>, the cool quantitative study of stimuli and their mental results.
+To me, philosophy is the impersonal attempt to be maximally pedantic, but who knows, maybe it pays to be pedantic about subjective experience.<br>

 Mindfulness is sanitised religious contemplation.
+(Then there's 'Focussing'.)
 I don't know very much about either, but <a href="{{chap}}">some normally</a> <a href="{{kaj}}">critical people</a> I admire think they are _very_ good, so they might not be bad introspections.

 <br>